ajleeson/research_blog/_posts/2023-07-24-goodbye-bug.md

-### Testing volume-less, neutrally-buoyant sources in LiveOcean
+### Jul 2023: Testing volume-less, neutrally-buoyant sources in LiveOcean

 After success in the idealized domain, I tested the volume-less, neutrally-buoyant WWTPs in LiveOcean.